Caillou: Reception and legacy

 Additionally, the series has attracted criticism for its perceived lack of educational value.
 Hopper once said: "Unlike most children's programming, Caillou makes almost no attempt to educate its young audience.
 There are no veiled math problems, spelling lessons or morality tales; it's just calm, non-threatening, bright-coloured people navigating everyday tasks."
 These criticisms of the show's title character have been echoed on online platforms.
 Craig Silverman of BuzzFeed wrote: "Every episode is a showcase of terrible parenting.
 In one episode, Caillou gets chicken pox.
 And then Rosie gets it, because Mom and Dad are too dumb to keep her away from Caillou.
 Caillou looks a little too happy about the situation, too, yes?"

 BuzzFeed and The Kansas City Star reported that many parents and babysitters "rejoiced" on social media in response to the announcement that PBS would be cancelling reruns of the program in 2021.
 Carlo noted that "even before its cancellation, the internet was chockfull of Youtube[sic] parodies and mixes about how spoiled the show's titular character is. [...]
 The end of Caillou brought a wave of relief over the internet, as parents voiced their long-standing opinions of the boy needing a major time-out.
 Caillou's fascination with learning about the world was only outpaced by his belief that the world was his for the taking – a lesson kids had no business being exposed to."

-Last Week Tonight host John Oliver referenced Caillou in a comparison of boring things against net neutrality, going on to criticize Caillou for its themes.

-Despite the criticism, Carlo commended the series' longevity and encouragement of children to explore and learn: "Caillou managed to remain on the air for an astounding 20 years, simply because it was a solid educational program that got toddlers eager to explore the vast world around them.
+Despite the criticism, Carlo commended the series' longevity and encouragement of children to explore and learn:

+"Caillou managed to remain on the air for an astounding 20 years, simply because it was a solid educational program that got toddlers eager to explore the vast world around them.
 Caillou's other main trait was how fascinated he was with learning about everything, from the deserts of Egypt to the local carwash.
 Caillou's eager imagination made even the most ordinary activities seem new and colorful, which is a definite draw for young, growing minds."

+The software Vyond (previously known as GoAnimate) has often been used to create online parodies of Caillou and other children's shows.
+Researchers of children's media have noted young viewers encounter these videos, illustrating the software's circulation in youth media consumption alongside official children's content.